 Ser Circumstance Comments Degree to which circumstance may impede the ability of Zimbabwe to destroy all anti-personnel mines in mined areas (a) (b) (c) (d) 1.
 Economic sanctions imposed by Britain and her allies.
 Current and anticipated to last long until the bilateral impase between Britain and Zimbabwe is resolved.
 Zimbabwe is unable to access funds from multilateral financial institutions like the IMF and the World Bank.
 Zimbabwe will be unable to import the necessary equipment and contract commercial demining companies.
 2. Demining equipment shortage.
 Few ageing equipment currently in use.
-Need immediate re-equipping to sustain operations.
+Need immediate re- equipping to sustain operations.
 Zimbabwe does not have the capacity to manufacture most of the important demining equipment and therefore rely on imports.
-Unfortunately, the same source markets; the EU and USA imposed sanctions on Zimbabwe.
 In the medium term, military demining will grind to a halt once the few pieces of equipment is expended.
 3. Inability for the Government of Zimbabwe to fully fund demining operations.
 The government being under sanctions can only provide the little they can.
-The government has other pressing commitments such as food imports, power and fuel imports.
-It will take Zimbabwe not less than 30 years to fully comply without other assistance.
+The government has other pressing commitments It will take Zimbabwe not less than 30 years to fully comply without other assistance.